Thesis

 Unreal Engine

-Unreal Engine competes against standalone game engine companies (Unity) and in-house game engines (Activision Blizzard, EA’s Frostbite).
+Unreal Engine competes against standalone game engine companies (Unity) and in-house game engines developed by major publishers (Activision Blizzard’s IW Engine, EA’s Frostbite).

 In-House Game Engines: Major game publishers typically use proprietary engines.
 Since many top games generate more than hundreds of millions in revenue, UE’s royalty structure (5% for revenue over $1 million) quickly becomes costly.
-Typically, in-house engines are not as feature-rich as Unreal or Unity and take time to build and significant engineering resources to develop and maintain.
+Typically, in-house engines are not as feature-rich as Unreal or Unity; they also take time to build and significant engineering resources to maintain.
 As a result, some publishers have shifted to using Unreal or Unity instead of their proprietary engines.
+In 2012, over 70% of games released on Steam were made with custom engines; in 2024, this figure had declined to only 13%.

 Epic Games Store